chrislehoczki/The-Visual-Network/README.md

-# BookShare
+# The Visual Network

-## A book sharing app built with Express, MongoDB, ReactJS and Google Books API.
+## A Pinterest clone that allows users to add their favourite images, share them on a MasonryJS wall for others to view, and upvote other user's images.

 ## Overview

-Add books that you own for other users to request.
-Search other users books and request them.
-Send messages to connect with eachother.
+Login with username or with Twitter, add your own images, upvote others, and share them with friends.

 ## Technologies

 NodeJS with Express middleware, Mongoose, PassportJS for authentication, and Isomorphic ReactJS for front and back end.

-Makes use of Google Books API to collect book data.
+Masonry JS for image styling.